 Have questions?
-Our expert AI can assist with CBAM queries.
+Our expert AI assistant can help with CBAM queries.

 Issue #5